Great Falls and Old Dominion Railroad: History

-In 1911, McLean and Elkins incorporated the Washington & Old Dominion Railway (W&OD).
-In 1912, the Georgetown-Great Falls line became the Great Falls Division of the W&OD, sharing trackage with the W&OD's Bluemont Division between Rosslyn and Thrifton Junction.
+In 1911, McLean and Elkins incorporated the Washington & Old Dominion Railway (W&OD) and in 1912, the new W&OD signed a 50-year lease on the Southern Railway's Alexandria-Bluemont line.
+In the same year, it then constructed a double-tracked Bluemont Division connecting line that traveled between two new junctions in Arlington: Bluemont Junction on the Alexandria-Bluemont line and Thrifton Junction on the Georgetown-Great Falls line.
+The Georgetown-Great Falls line became the Great Falls Division of the W&OD, sharing trackage with the W&OD's Bluemont Division between Rosslyn and Thrifton Junction.
 In 1935, Fairfax and Arlington counties obtained the right-of-way west of Thrifton Junction in settlement of delinquent taxes.
 Most of the right-of-way was converted into Old Dominion Drive.

-Interstate 66, the Custis Trail, and Lee Highway were built on the former GF&OD roadbed between Rosslyn and Thrifton Junction.
+Remnants

+Not much remains of the Great Falls Division.

+The right-of-way west of Thrifton Junction became Langston Blvd (formally Lee Highway) and Old Dominion Drive; and the right-of-way between the Key Bridge and Thrifton Junction became Interstate 66.
+The trestle over Difficult Run lasted until 1979, when it was replaced because it could not handle the loads required of it.

+Great Falls Trolley Park became Great Falls Park, part of the National Park Service.

+Several area names, like the town of McLean, also remain.

 Stations

 The stations on the Great Falls Division of the W&OD (with locations of sites in 2008) were: